3D printing has taken the world by storm over the past few years.

 The software then assesses this information to provide quality control.

-The software can replace manual quality checks to some degree, which can help companies work more efficiently.
+It can replace manual quality checks to some degree, helping companies work more efficiently.

 Sigma Labs stock has slowly been on the rise this year, although it has had its ups and downs.

 The stock’s momentum seems to be going in the right direction, which bodes well for the next several months.

 As with any penny stock, Sigma Labs does come with some inherent risks.

 Penny stocks always have a higher risk of volatility.

 However, this could be a good way for investors to get into the 3D printing market without a high price tag.